NathiDhliso/Beat_Match_Me/VALUE_PROPOSITION_COMPLIANCE.md

    - Find DJs by name, genre, or venue
    - See DJ availability status
    - Filter by distance, genre, price range
+   - View real performer names (not placeholders)
+   - See attendee count per event
+   - Calculate and display distance from user location

 2. **DJ Discovery**
    - Search for specific DJs